 Description: This module will highlight the role of trade and technology as enablers of development.
 It will address best practices and policy norms for harnessing the benefits of trade, including in the evolving digital economy.
-In view of the negative social and economic impacts of the pandemic in most countries worldwide, the development paradigm that underpins the world economic model seems to have reached its limits.
-Direct interventions by States through fiscal and financial stimulus packages to mitigate the effects of the crisis on their economies have become the "new normal".
-As a consequence, in their efforts to deal with the crisis, import-dependent poor countries have faced non-coordinated trade policy responses, including export restrictions on essential goods.
-In addition, large-scale subsidies introduced by major economies to support ailing industries are likely to distort international trade.
-Against this backdrop, this module will address the impact of the pandemic on trade policies and the international trading system.
-The likely future contours of the international trading system will be explored in the light of the ongoing global health crisis, structural difficulties under the World Trade Organization and the increasing level of trade tensions and unilateral protectionist trade measures.
+Import-dependent poor countries, in efforts to address challenges, have faced non-coordinated trade policy responses, including export restrictions on essential goods.
+Large-scale subsidies introduced by major economies to support ailing industries are likely to distort international trade.
+Against this backdrop, this module will address the post-pandemic economic recovery in relation to trade policies and the international trading system.
+The likely future contours of the international trading system will be explored in the light of the ongoing global economic crisis, structural difficulties under the World Trade Organization and the increasing level of trade tensions and unilateral protectionist trade measures.
 The module will provide an analytical overview of the Doha Round of trade negotiations, including on the negotiating process and the main reasons for the end of this round of negotiations.